 AP’s engineers managed to squeeze into such a small volume as many as 214 brilliantly finished parts with the mainplate and bridges being circular-grained and adorned with the Cotes de Geneve motif.
 Its tiny spring-barrel holds enough juice to power the watch for as long as 40 hours.

-It looks that, although using a very thin caliber, AP didn’t plan to create the world’s thinnest automatic watch.
+It looks that, although using a very thin caliber, AP didn’t plan to create the world’s thinnest two-hander powered by an automatic caliber.
 Its 18-karat rose gold case is 6.7 mm in height, which makes it significantly thicker than the aforementioned offerings from Piaget and Vacheron Constantin.
 However, being around 41 mm in diameter, the case looks so thin that some of you may even have a strong urge to insert it into a slot machine!

 Photos: Audemars Piguet